draconisPW/PWMAngband/docs/command.rst

   case you will return to the town level.
 Note that whenever you leave a level (not the town), you will never find it again.
 This means that for all intents and purposes, any objects on that level are destroyed.
-This includes artifacts unless the "Create characters in preserve mode" option was set when your character was created, in which case the artifacts may show up again later.
+This includes artifacts unless the "Lose artifacts when leaving level" option was turned off when your character was created, in which case the artifacts may show up again later.
+The option to lose artifacts is off in the default configuration.
 This command takes some energy.

 ..